Square-face/SchoolHard-Android/README.md

 # SchoolHard

 ## Description
-SchoolHard is an Android app designed to replace SchoolSoft.
+SchoolHard is a project to remake SchoolSofts mobile apps.
 While it continues to use the SchoolSoft API, it implements its own user interface along with an on-device caching database.
 This allows it to load faster and function offline, providing a more user-friendly and reliable experience.

 ## Features
 * Custom user interface for easier navigation